thombergs/code-examples/spring-boot/rabbitmq-event-brokering/README.md

 This application implements an Event mechanism usable in Microservice environments.

+## Companion Blog Article
+The companion blog article to this repository can be found [here](https://reflectoring.io/event-messaging-with-spring-boot-and-rabbitmq/).

 ## Scenario

 * a publisher publishes events with one of these topics